baileysostek/Jai-Vulkan/README.md

 ## <p align="center"> Timeline </p>

+#### May - 14 - 2023
+* Fixed issue with projection matrix passed in Uniform Buffer Object to vertex shader for perspective projection.
+Now we have perspective projection and we can continue on to render multiple objects on the screen at a time.
+Not sure best way to do this, Uniform Buffer Array maybe?

 #### May - 09 - 2023
 * Created README and organized repo to be more presentable.